naimurrahman123/naimurrahman123/README.md

 # 💫 About Me:

-### Welcome to my profile
+### Welcome to my profile!
-I'm Naimur Rahman from Bangladesh.
-Currently, I am studying at the Bangladesh University of Textiles.
-But I am very keen to enter the tech world.
-It's my passion to learn coding.
-I have already learned the MERN stack and also been introduced to some related technologies.
-I did several projects during my learning period.
-And now, I am focusing on Data Structure and Algorithm (DSA).
-So, I have started learning C++ and after it, I will jump into DSA.
+I'm Naimur Rahman from Bangladesh, currently studying at the Bangladesh University of Textiles.
+However, I'm very keen to enter the tech world.
+Learning coding is my passion.
+I have already mastered the MERN stack and have been introduced to some related technologies, including Next.js, Auth.js, and Redux Toolkit.
+During my learning period, I completed several projects.
+Now, I am focusing on Data Structures and Algorithms (DSA).
+Thus, I have started learning C++, and afterward, I will delve into DSA.

 </br>